AI Wage Gap Q2 2026

 That is the AI Wage Gap.
 It is not a skill gap and it is not a technology gap.
 It is a compounding compensation gap between two populations of knowledge workers, running on identical titles, inside identical companies, with identical degrees, producing wildly divergent output and capturing wildly divergent pay.

 One population has rebuilt its work around AI leverage.
 It ships faster, negotiates harder, starts second income streams on the side, owns its IP and is becoming increasingly hard to replace.
 The other population still trades hours for one salary, defends one role, and keeps working evenings to produce the same output the first population produced before lunch.
 The market sees both.
-In Q1 2026 the market priced both.
+In Q2 2026 it stopped pretending they were the same job.

 This page is the quarterly intelligence report, the framework and the operating system for ending up in the first population.
 Scroll.